 The process requires that there is nothing with the body that could hinder the decomposition process.
-No gasketed coffin, no cremation, no embalming chemicals, no concrete and rebar lined gravesite, no hard-plastic grave liner.
-Green burial ensures that we return to the earth simply, inexpensively, and in a way that best benefits the environment.
+In other words, there is no gasketed coffin, no cremated remains, no embalming chemicals, no concrete and rebar lined gravesite, no hard plastic grave liner.
+Instead, green burial ensures that we return to the earth simply, inexpensively, and in a way that best benefits the environment.

 The Civil War changed all that.
-Suddenly, young men were required to travel far from home to fight in the war.
+Suddenly, young men had to travel far from home to fight in the war.
 Casualties on both sides were enormous, with 620,000 soldiers dying from a combination of combat, accident, starvation, and disease.

 Enter the embalming industry.
 Enterprising individuals with a basic understanding of chemistry quickly figured out that a body pumped full of embalming fluid decomposed at a much slower rate than a corpse left untreated.

 From this point forward, caring for the dead became a business.
 Families that previously buried their loved ones themselves began paying funeral service companies to do it for them instead.
 These funeral companies quickly realized that the more products and services they sold, the more money they made.

-The narrow definition of green burial means simply placing a person in the earth with only biodegradable materials, and no chemicals or embalming fluids of any kind.
+The narrow definition of green burial means simply placing a person in the earth with only biodegradable materials.
+Further, we never use chemicals or embalming fluids of any kind.
 That said, we at Return Home take a more expansive view of green burial.